benignware-labs/wp-social-links-menu-icons/README.md

-# Social Menu Icons Wordpress Plugin
+# wp-social-links-menu-icons

-> Show icons in social menu easily
+Show icons in social menu easily

 This plugin works by replacing link text in your social menu with corresponding css or svg icons.
 You can find a similar implementation in Wordpress' most recent theme [Twenty Seventeen](https://github.com/WordPress/twentyseventeen/blob/master/inc/icon-functions.php#L104).